THC POLICIES FOR A SAFER MONTANA

 Clear, safe THC labeling protects consumers.
 Require single servings per container and medical-style disclaimers to prevent overdoses.

-Placing opt-out questions on county or municipal ballots to give voters control.
+Placing simple opt-out questions on county or municipal ballots to give voters control.

 These common-sense measures will help address the harms caused by an unregulated THC industry in Montana and prevent them from using the Big Tobacco addiction business model.